-Buckle up for a spring break road trip!
-Season 3 will spotlight people and collections at six HBCU (Historically Black Colleges and Universities) libraries and learn more about these cornerstones of culture and historical knowledge.
+Buckle up for a college tour road trip!
+Season 3 spotlights people and collections at six HBCU (Historically Black Colleges and Universities) libraries and shares stories about these cornerstones of culture and historical knowledge.

 Podcast: Play in new window | Download